 - Reduction of inflammation

 Generally cupping is used in treatment for aches and pains of varying kinds such as low back and leg pain, fibromyalgia, and neck and shoulder tension.
-Cupping also benefits the lungs in respiratory problems like bronchitis, asthma, coughs and such as it helps open up the chest.
-Cupping is also of use in digestive problems, stomach aches, vomiting, diarrhea and even menstrual problems.
+Cupping also benefits the lungs in respiratory problems like bronchitis, asthma, coughs, and such as it helps open up the chest.
+Cupping is also of use in digestive problems, stomach aches, vomiting, diarrhea, and even menstrual problems.

-A branch of Traditional Chinese Medicine that encompasses stimulation of the acupuncture points using finger pressure which is the sensitive yet powerful use of human touch opposed to needles is called Acupressure.
+A branch of Traditional Chinese Medicine that encompasses stimulation of the acupuncture points using finger pressure which is the sensitive yet powerful use of human touch as opposed to needles is called Acupressure.
 This method of therapy is gentle and non-invasive.
 Acupressure is used to effectively treat a huge range of conditions which Chinese Medicine is known to treat efficiently.
-Acupressure stimulates our bodies self-healing capabilities which mean it is also effective as a preventative therapy.
+Acupressure stimulates our body's self-healing capabilities which means it is also effective as a preventative therapy.
 In most cases, Acupressure has a less powerful effect than acupuncture which means more treatments are necessary to elicit the same results.

 As Acupressure is very safe and gentle yet effective it is particularly suitable for children in the treatment of a host of conditions which include the prevention and relief from colds and flu.
-Self-help techniques can be taught to parents to use on their child at home.
+Self-help techniques can be taught to parents to use on their children at home.

 Acupressure is also appropriate for more elderly patients suffering from mobility problems, constipation, poor circulation and arthritis.